Best Wag Freeze Dried Dog Treats: Top Picks

 Editor's Choice

-WAG Chicken and Waffle Bites 24 oz Resealable
+WAG Chicken and Waffle Bites 24 oz

-WAG Chicken and Waffle Bites 24 oz Resealable
+WAG Chicken and Waffle Bites 24 oz

 Premium Pick

-WAG Freeze-Dried Lamb Liver Dog Treats
+WAG Freeze Dried Lamb Liver Dog Treats

-WAG Freeze-Dried Lamb Liver Dog Treats
+WAG Freeze Dried Lamb Liver Dog Treats

 Budget Pick